RolexSir30/ProjetInde/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-vbnet
+css

-This `README.md` provides clear instructions on how to set up and use Truffle with Ganache for local Ethereum development, ensuring users can easily follow along.
+This `README.md` provides clear instructions on how to set up and run a React project alongside Hyperledger Aries and ACA-Py, ensuring users can easily follow along.
 Adjust the GitHub repository URL and project-specific details as necessary.